wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-5.md

 - Order verses picking. picking takes too long verses dictated. then swap order

 - Person, Scene, Thing - describe an object at the party - you tell them what they see.

+## Revise

+On your turn describe something at the party: thing {space, sound, smell}, person, scene the wallflower observes.
+Or you may add a detail to something already described that the wallflower notices.

+You don't have a close connection to anyone at the party.

+The person above gives the wallflowers impression of that thing- then than person does the same.
+Mantra for wallflower impression
+I am [wallflower name].
+I am a wallflower.
+Alone, I see...
+I think...
+I feel...
+No one knows me.

+If the players wallflower has bloomed then you may pick any remaining wallflower to observe.

+Just describe the action joining the crowd fade into anonymity.

+After 3 impressions then can bloom.

+No one 'knows' you, you don't 'know' anyone.

+Only describe don't allow blooming at all

+How many rounds?
+3?
+5?